Mamadou Doumbia (footballer, born 2006): Style of play

 Doumbia is a modern target man praised for his instinct, movement, and composure.
 He excels in linking play, making powerful runs, and maintaining possession with his strength and technique.
 His teammate Ange Martial Tia compared him to Erling Haaland, noting his versatility and effectiveness both in the air and on the ground.

+Personal life

+Doumbia is a follower of Islam and fasts during Ramadan.